Atlas0904/Project_FollowWe/README.md

 6. User can enable background services to update location to others
 7. User can lock current camera to facilate check rather than scoll screen
 8. For users in the same room, they are be avilable to chat with each others
+9. User can chat with other users who login on map

 #ToDO
 1. Password check